Excel Date Formula Examples

-To calculate the number of days between two specific dates, you don't need a special function -- just subtract the earlier date from the later date, with a simple worksheet formula.
+To find the number of calendar days between two specific dates, you don't need a special function.
+Just subtract the earlier date from the later date, using the minus sign.

 In this example, there is a January start date in cell A2 and a June end date in cell B2.

-To find the number of dates between the start date and end date, use this formula in cell C2:
+To find the number of days between the start date and end date, use this formula in cell C2:

 Tip: If the result looks like a date, instead of a number, change the cell's number format to General